danielgraviet/graviet.io/README.md

    - Convert loose notes into standard markdown paragraphs and bullet lists.
    - Clean up spacing, code fences, and links.
    - Remove unsupported or messy constructs unless the renderer is explicitly extended to support them.
-3. Add YAML frontmatter at the top of the file using this exact shape:
+3. Always add YAML frontmatter at the top of the file.
+Do not leave metadata blank or omit it.
+The agent should generate relevant metadata from the essay itself using this exact shape:

 ```md
 ---